Are you doing mobile SEO for your business?

 Mobile SEO Mistake #4: Unplayable Video Content

-Thanks to the growing importance of video marketing, and people’s demand for more videos, it’s no surprise that most websites today use video or multimedia content.
+Thanks to the growing importance of video content marketing, and people’s demand for more videos, it’s no surprise that most websites today use video or multimedia content.
 However, before you add any type of video content to your website, consider two important things:

 - If the video content will slow down your website’s load time.